hamdouni/myDwm/README.md

 ```

 Accept the suggestion (patch increment) or type the new version.
-It will update version in slstatus so it is displayued in status bar.
+It will update version in slstatus so it is displayed in status bar.
-Then install
+Then install.

 ## Troubleshoot

-Linux user : if you got a fatal error on "/usr/include/ft2build.h", not finding "freetype/config/ftheader.h" then do the symbolic link below :
+Linux user : if you got a fatal error on "/usr/include/ft2build.h", not finding "freetype/config/ftheader.h" then create the symbolic link as below :

 ```sh
         sudo ln -s /usr/include/freetype2/freetype/ /usr/include/